codeforamerica/rva-screening/README.md

 ### Status

 This project is in an early design stage.
-This repository contains no code.
-Instead, it only contains issues that are used to discuss potential features in the application, as well as links to documentation of the design process.
+In addition to code, it contains issues used to discuss potential features and links to documentation of the design process.

 ### Why